I am once again seeing clients face to face, as well as continuing to offer video sessions via Zoom.

 There can be times when life doesn't feel 'right' or we feel weighed down by something.
 We may lead busy lives and tend to prioritise other's needs, sometimes losing sight of our own.
 We may be experiencing confusion, anxiety, loneliness, depression, stress, loss, bereavement or relationship difficulties and be in emotional distress, but may not wish to 'burden' others and perhaps believe we should 'soldier on'.
 Motivation, enthusiasm and joy are often absent qualities at such times.

 Whatever may be impacting you, counselling provides the time and space to prioritise your needs and explore and understand what is going on for you.
-As a counsellor offering counselling therapy for Fareham, Eastleigh, Hedge End and surrounding areas, I can help you find your best way forward, overcome problems and adversities you may be facing, and feel more in control.
+As a counsellor offering counselling therapy for Bishop's Waltham, Hedge End, Fareham, Eastleigh, and surrounding areas, I can help you find your best way forward, overcome problems and adversities you may be facing, and feel more in control.
 I can work with you to identify your strengths and build on your resources, explore and make sense of past and current events and recurring patterns in your life, and help you understand and express your feelings more fully.

 Although this list is not exhaustive, I work with the following:

-Low self-esteem/low self-confidence
+- Low self-esteem/low self-confidence

-Loss and bereavement
+- Loss and bereavement

-Work related issues
+- Work related issues